Variation between population groups

 Aboriginal and Torres Strait Islander people

-After adjusting for differences in the age structure of the populations, Indigenous children and young adults were around 20% less likely to be living with type 1 diabetes as their non-Indigenous counterparts (Figure 3).
+After controlling for differences in the age structure of the populations, based on self-reported and measured results, Indigenous Australians were almost 3 times as likely to have diabetes as their non-Indigenous counterparts.

-Figure 3: Prevalence of type 1 diabetes in children and young adults, by selected population group and sex, 2020
+Figure 4: Prevalence of diabetes, by selected population groups and sex, 2020